-What Digital ID could bring to regulated businesses
+What Digital ID could bring to the regulated businesses

-Robust digital authentication of customer ID for ongoing account access ensures that the person accessing an account and conducting transactions today is the same person who accessed the account previously, and is in fact, the identified/verified customer who holds that account.
+Robust authentication of the customer’s identity ensures that the person accessing an account and conducting transactions today is the same person who accessed the account previously.
+It also proves that the person is the verified account holder.

 - More valuable data

-Digital ID authentication and authorisation for account access may enable regulated entities to capture additional information, such as geolocation, IP address, or the identity of the digital device used to conduct transactions, giving a more detailed understanding of the client’s behaviour as a basis for determining when its financial transactions appear to be unusual or suspicious.
+Using digital ID can enable regulated entities to capture additional data, including geolocation, IP address, or the type of digital device used for transactions.
+It contributes to the client’s profile and behavioural pattern, giving a basis for determining of when their transaction become unusual or suspicious.

 The Key Takeaways

-- Digital ID is to aid blockchain transaction monitoring
+2. Digital ID reinforces the efficiency of blockchain transaction monitoring

-With the rise of stablecoins across international financial systems, digital identity can be effectively used in payment systems to identify stakeholders in stablecoin-related transactions.
+The system can be effectively used to identify stakeholders in stablecoin-related transactions.

-- Regulated institutions must develop guidelines to the risk-based use of digital ID systems;
+3. Regulated entities have to introduce the right guidelines to the use of digital ID